-The general objective of our laboratory is to understand in molecular details the epigenetic functions of nuclear Argonaute proteins and their associated short RNAs in animals.
+The general objective of our laboratory is to achieve a molecular understanding of the epigenetic inheritance process in animals.

-We are integrating genetic, biochemical, and molecular biology tools with established high-throughput genomic and proteomic approaches to achieve a deep mechanistic understanding of the role of Argonaute-bound short RNAs in epigenetic inheritance in animals.
+We are integrating genetic, biochemical, and molecular biology tools with established high-throughput genomic and proteomic approaches to achieve a deep mechanistic understanding of the role of small RNAs and histone modifications in epigenetic inheritance in animals.
 We have also optimized biochemical and genomics tools coupled with sophisticated sorting strategies to obtain synchronous populations of individuals, cell types, and organelles at very precise developmental stages.

 We employ a wide range of cutting edge techniques to study chromatin and epigenetic regulations, which include:

 Chromatin immunoprecipitation sequencing (ChIP-seq) and Cut and Run

 The Institut Pasteur has a long-standing history of excellence in science and is providing an excellent scientific environment with experts in the fields of molecular, developmental, and computational biology, and state-of-the-art core facilities, including proteomics, high throughput sequencing, and imaging technologies.

 The potential capacity of small RNAs to acquire information from different tissues and transmit it across generations would revolutionize biological research and medicine.
 Therefore, identifying the endogenous RNAs and mechanisms involved in this exchange of information from the soma to the germline and ultimately the next generation could radically change our notion of inheritance.